chaealarm/arduino-wch32v003/README.md

 It is based on the work from [CNLohr/ch32v003fun](https://github.com/CNLohr/ch32v003fun).

+This fork is modified minichlink for using serial-based programmers(ardulink...etc, windows only yet)

+Also can use USB Based programmer(WCH-LinkE, B003Fun...etc, Just don't select port or select any port.
+It don't care about port.)

 You can use CH32V003 as USB-Self-Programmable(like Arduino Uno, Leonardo...etc) when using [cnlohr/rv003usb](https://github.com/cnlohr/rv003usb) design and bootloader.